EXTERIOR WATERPROOFING TORONTO STARTS AT $100 PER LINEAR FOOT

 Cracks in the walls of your basement are a indicator that the foundation under your home is beginning to fall apart.
 This is causing many headaches for a homeowner like: ceiling and wall collapse, bowing walls, more cracks, sagging ceilings and more.

-Usually they are caused by hydro-static pressure.
+Usually older homes in Toronto might have this issues with the foundation; they are caused by hydro-static pressure.
 Walls bow inward.

 If you are a home-buyer, real estate home examination will tell whether your future home has efflorescence.